2i2c-org/team-compass/hr/titles/product-community-lead.md

 - Help us consider and discuss trade-offs that we must make in support requests and features.
 - Design and grow structures, spaces, etc for communication between 2i2c and communities we serve, as well as within communities.
 - Lead efforts to provide support for our communities in their use of the infrastructure, and route requests to the engineering team as needed.
-- Lead content creation to empower communities to use our infrastructure more effectively
+- Lead content creation to empower communities to use our infrastructure more effectively.
 - Define strategy, goals, and assessment criteria for Product and Support.
 - Define roles and job titles for team members that do work in this area, as well as their connections with others on the team.
 - As resources are available, manage and mentor other team members within Product and Community at 2i2c.